 For years, I’ve wanted to repair chips in a bathtub.
 My bathtub.
 I finally found a way to do it cheaply and effectively.
 Here’s you can fix a chipped bathtub for $5 like I did.

 At the hardware store, I spied Super Glue’s porcelain repair kit for $5.
 Anything like it I’ve seen was a two-part epoxy, which is tricky.
-Since this stuff required no mixing, and promised to clean up with nail polish remover, I thought I’d give it a try on my bathtub, which had four chips in it, the largest about the size of a dime.
+Since this stuff required no mixing, and promised to clean up with nail polish remover, I thought I’d give it a try on my bathtub, which had four chips in it, the largest nearly the size of a dime.

 It worked pretty well, after some experimentation.